viamrobotics/docs/docs/get-started/control-motor.md

 Click on the **+** icon to select a suitable board.

 If you are using a physical board to follow along, look through the [**Supported Models**](/components/motor/#available-models) to determine the model of component to configure.
-For example, configure a [`pi` board](/components/board/pi/) for a Raspberry Pi 4, Raspberry Pi 3 or Raspberry Pi Zero 2 W:
+For example, configure a [`viam:raspberry-pi:rpi` board](https://github.com/viam-modules/raspberry-pi) for a Raspberry Pi 4, Raspberry Pi 3 or Raspberry Pi Zero 2 W:

 ![An example board configuration in the app builder UI.
 The name (local), type (board) and model (pi) are shown.
 No other attributes are configured.](/get-started/quickstarts/configure-pi.png)